 So you have a fireplace and a crawling infant or walking toddler.
 Eesh.

-This can be a tricky combo—especially if you actually plan to ever use your fireplace.
-But don’t worry; we’ve got some hearth safety tips and tricks that’ll help make the entire fireplace area a much more tot-friendly place.
+This can be a tricky combo — especially if you actually ever use (or plan to use) your fireplace.
+Don’t worry; we’ve got some hearth safety tips and tricks that’ll help make the entire fireplace area a much more tot-friendly place.

 Babyproofing your Fireplace